nocobase/docs/docs/en-US/handbook/data-source-external-mariadb/index.md

 ## Introduction

 Use an external MariaDB database as a data source.
+Currently supported versions: MariaDB >= 10.3

 ## Installation